PostgreSQL

 Service Management

-This step shows you how to manage GreenArrow’s PostgreSQL service.
+This section shows you how to manage GreenArrow’s PostgreSQL service.
 Stopping or restarting this service will cause complete downtime for any other services that depend on access to the database until PostgreSQL starts back up.

 The PostgreSQL service can be managed with the hvmail_postgres_manager